joshdoman/multisig-backup/README.md

 # multisig-backup

-A tool to encrypt and inscribe a `k-of-n` multisig descriptor permanently on Bitcoin so that `k` seeds is always sufficient to recover the funds.
+A tool to encrypt and inscribe a `k-of-n` multisig descriptor permanently on Bitcoin so that `k` seeds is always enough to recover the funds.

-This solution encrypts the sensitive data in the descriptor so that it cannot be recovered without `k` extended public keys (xpubs), allowing it to be inscribed publicly on Bitcoin while preserving the user's privacy.
+This tool encrypts the sensitive data in the descriptor so that it cannot be recovered without `k` extended public keys (xpubs), allowing it to be inscribed publicly on Bitcoin while preserving the user's privacy.
+Users can retrieve the inscription at any time using two master fingerprints and then decrypt by deriving `k` extended public keys.

 ## The Problem